 Informs Patients of their Appointments

-The applications can also send notifications to each patient’s phone in a language of their choice about the details of their upcoming appointments with their doctors.
-The features include the time and the exam room of the meeting.
-The system can also send messages about any changes in location and time.
+The applications can also send notifications to each patient’s phone, in a language of their choice, providing the details of upcoming appointments including the time and location with the facility to update information with any changes.